Housing Benefit is financial support to help you to pay your rent. It is gradually being replaced by Universal Credit.

-Check if you are eligible for Housing Benefit
+Check if you should apply for Housing Benefit or Universal Credit

 - you are a pensioner - you have reached the qualifying age for State Pension Credit.
 If you are in a couple you will need to check the rules for couples.